-Also, I can't help but mention the excessive amount of color black in this movie: everything is black, from the surroundings to characters' clothes and even lips.
+Also, I can't help but mention the excessive amount of colour black in this movie: everything is black, from the backgrounds and surroundings to characters' clothes and even lips.
 Perhaps, the creators thought the more black you use the more sinister the anime feels, yet it only turns out extremely gloomy and rather difficult to watch because sometimes you can't even tell what's going on the screen.
 So, the whole thing looks like another not very clever artistic decision.

 The problems continue in the sound section:

 - first, the soundtrack is absolutely generic.
 You won't remeber a single melody after watching;

 - still, it could work if it created the right atmosphere and pushed your emotional buttons, but here comes the second problem: the soundtrack is muted for the most part, as if they refrain from using it.
 Consequently, the OST leaves no impression as it is generic and almost non-existent;

-- on top of that, the movie features the worst example of voice-acting I ever heard: the speech is absolutely colorless and mechanic, devoid of semantic emphasis and pauses.
+- on top of that, the movie features one of the worst examples of voice-acting I ever heard: the speech is absolutely colourless and mechanic, devoid of semantic emphasis and pauses.
 It totally fails at conveying emotions, especially when the characters speak English.
 In fact, they sound almost like some translator program when you type in a text and push "Play".
 So, the characters not only move like robots, but also talk like them.

 Perhaps, the weakest part of the movie:

-- first, we have Saya, who is a truly pathetic attempt at creating a strong female lead: instead, they made her a cold ugly bitch acting rudely towards the people around.
+- first, we have Saya, who is a pathetic attempt at creating a strong female lead: instead, they made her a cold ugly bitch acting rudely towards the people around.
 The only time she acts in a more or less humane way is in the end of the movie after she kills the last vampire.
 Before that, she evokes no sympathy at all;

-- then, we have the school nurse who is an absolutely generic character yet she at least makes an impression of a human being;
+- then, we have the school nurse who is a totally generic character yet she at least makes an impression of a human being;

 - and then, we have all other people including Saya's companions who make an impression of nothing but talking dummies.